TonyVallad/Nutriscore-Prediction-Model/readme.md

 ### **Future Improvements**

-- **Implement API**: Adding endpoints for Nutri-Score predictions and data management.
+- **Enhanced API**: Extend the API for more comprehensive Nutri-Score predictions and data management.
-- **Enhanced Data Preparation**: Improve handling of missing values, scaling, and feature engineering.
+- **Improved Data Preparation**: Enhance missing value handling, scaling, and feature engineering.
-- **UI Improvements**: Enhance the prediction form and improve the display of results.
+- **UI Enhancements**: Refine the prediction form and results display.

 ---